CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   destination   The SPAN destination port. truncate      TBD enable        Turn the feature 'on' or 'off'.
-The default is 'off'. direction     The direction of traffic through source-port to mirror.  -h, --help    Show help.## nv set system port-mirror session <session-id> span source-port <port-id>
+The default is 'off'. direction     The direction of traffic through source-port to mirror.

+## nv set system port-mirror session <session-id> span source-port <port-id>

 ### Usage